hkbakke/dhclient-pd/README.md

     /usr/local/bin/dhclient-pd -i eth1 -i "eth2.*"

-If your interface patterns also matches some interface that you do not want to assign interfaces to, e.g. your WAN interface, you can add one or more `-x INTERFACE` arguments to the dhclient-pd command to exclude those.
+If your interface patterns also matches some interface that you do not want to assign addresses to, e.g. your WAN interface, you can add one or more `-x INTERFACE` arguments to the dhclient-pd command to exclude those.
 Shell style wildcard pattern matching is supported.